Fossils and geological time

 Geoscience Australia Time Walk

-The Geoscience Australia TimeWalk iPhone application guides visitors along the TimeWalk in Geoscience Australia's Canberra grounds.
-It gives them the opportunity to read, hear and learn about the significance of the rocks located along the walk and discover other interesting facts about Earth's geological history along the way.
+The TimeWalk iPhone application guides visitors along the TimeWalk in Geoscience Australia's Canberra grounds.
+It gives the opportunity to read, hear and learn about the significance of rocks located along the walk and discover interesting facts about Earth's geological history along the way.

 Geological Timescale: Australia through time

 This iPad app provides users with information about the periods of the Geological Timescale, including details of life and minerals formed during each time period.
 Animated Paleogeographic maps also show the changing shape and position of the continents from 600 million years ago to the present day.